HMS Amazon (F169)

-HMS Amazon was the first Type 21 frigate of the Royal Navy.
+HMS Amazon was the first of the Royal Navy.
 Her keel was laid down at the Vosper Thornycroft shipyard in Southampton, England.
 The ship suffered a fire in the Far East in 1977, drawing attention to the risk of building warships with aluminium superstructure.

 Design

 The Type 21 frigates were intended as a class of general purpose frigates to replace the diesel-powered frigates of the and es, and to maintain the Royal Navy's frigate numbers until the specialist anti-submarine ships of the Type 22 class could enter service.
 The contract for the design of the class was placed with the commercial shipbuilder Vosper Thornycroft, with the intent that the design would be cheaper than those produced by the Royal Navy's own design staff, while being attractive for export buyers.

 Amazon was 384 ft long overall and 360 ft between perpendiculars, with a beam of 41 ft 9 in and a maximum draught of 19 ft.
 Design displacement was 2750 LT normal and 3250 LT full load.
 She was powered by two Rolls-Royce Olympus TM3B gas turbines rated at a total of 56000 shp and two Rolls-Royce Tynes rated at a total of 8500 shp in a Combined gas or gas (COGOG) arrangement, giving a speed of 30 kn when powered by the Olympuses and 17 kn when powered by the Tynes.

 As built, armament consisted of a single 4.5 inch Mark 8 naval gun forward, and a four-round launcher for the Sea Cat surface-to-air missile aft, backed up by two 20mm cannon.
 A hangar and flight deck for a single light helicopter, intended to be the new Westland Lynx (although Amazon was first equipped with a Westland Wasp as the Lynx had not yet entered service).
 A Type 992Q surface/air search and target indication radar was fitted, together with a Type 978 navigation radar.
 Two Type 912 fire control radars (the Italian Selenia RTX-10X) directed the ship's gun and the Seacat, while a Type 184M medium range search sonar and a Type 162M bottom search sonar (modernised versions of the sonars used on the Leander-class) were fitted.

 Later ships of the class completed with four Exocet anti-ship missiles forward, and two triple tubes for United States USN/NATO-standard Mark 44 or Mark 46 torpedoes, but Amazon did not receive Exocet until 1984–1985.